The Great Cotswolds Clean Up

 ‘Pristine Parish’ is our motto and the image below, looking from the church towards the village, encapsulates the ‘Pristine Parish’ concept.

 What drives us is that we don’t want children (or grown-ups!) to view litter as either normal or acceptable.
 Also, if plastic litter is washed into waterways, we don’t want it to be from our parish.
 We are keen to introduce our thinking to other parishes, and have been invited to make a presentation to Great Rissington parish council on 2 April 2019.
-The essence of our initiative is encapsulated in this excerpt from our presentation.

 In order to succeed, we need to encourage a sense of ownership amongst parish residents: a recognition that the space beyond our property is as much our environment as the space within and needs as much attention and care.
 In short, we need a degree of culture change.
 Our team can offer culture-change skills and these are being brought to bear.